Technical Programme

 Long Abstract Volumes

 All confirmed oral and poster presenters are encouraged to submit a full manuscript which will be considered for publication in the 12 IKC Conference Volumes.
-These papers will be subject to the standard peer-review process and will be published as a special issue of an international journal to be decided.
+These papers will be subject to the standard peer-review process.

 Oral Sessions